anne-glerum/paper-Gernon-Co-evolution-of-craton-margins-and-interiors-during-continental-breakup/README.md

 against your ASPECT installation.

 ## ASPECT input file
-The ASPECT input file can be found in the folder /prms.
+The ASPECT input files can be found in the folder /prms.
+The file names indicate what simulation in the paper they correspond to.

 ## Installation details
 ASPECT was built using the underlying library deal.II 10.0.0-pre (master, 18a3861)